TheWilley/sURLs/README.md

 ```bash
 exit
 ```

+If hosting on a server such as Azure or docker hub, access the CLI of the container trough it and run the same commands.

 5. **Access sURLs Service:**
    With the container set up and migrations completed, you can now access the sURLs service using the port you specified.